M.A. (TISS), M.Phil. (JNU), Ph.D. (JNU)

 Tel (O) : 022-25525355

 Shaileshkumar Darokar has a Master of Arts in Social Work (with specialization in Urban and Rural Community Development) from TISS Mumbai and M. Phil and Ph.
 D in Sociology from Jawaharlal Nehru University (JNU), New Delhi.

 He has been a member of the Library Advisory Committee and Board of Studies, TISS Tulajapur Rural Campus.
-He has also served as a member of the Gender Amity Committee of the Institute and a member of Research Council, TISS Mumbai Campus.
+He has also served as a member of the Gender Amity Committee of the Institute.

 His areas of teaching and research are - Dalit empowerment, social movements in India and the philosophy of Ambedkarism.
 His special interest lies in research on manual scavenging and sanitation workers in India.
 He has conducted numerous workshops and seminars to debate interconnections between caste and inhuman occupations such as manual scavenging.
 He has also headed a number of government research projects commissioned by the Govt. of Maharashtra pertaining to the development of SC, ST and NT-DNT.
 He is also associated with multiple community outreach initiatives and community-based Dalit-Adivasi (civil society) organizations in India.